International sanctions against North Korea: United Nations Security Council

 United Nations agencies are restricted in the aid they can give to North Korea because of the sanctions, but they can help with nutrition, health, water, and sanitation.

-Nations
+States

 Australia

-Australia has imposed a series of sanctions against North Korea since August 2017.
+Australia has imposed a series of sanctions against North Korea since October 2006.
 The Australian Defence Force periodically deploys ships and aircraft to contribute to efforts to enforce the sanctions against North Korea through Operation Argos.